jairsjunior/schelly-postgres/README.md

 # Known limitations

-Currently this Repository supports only synchronous backup process
+Currently this Provider supports only synchronous backup process